 - When the shot is used, the chance of late VKDB is near zero (does not completely eliminate the risk in cases of underlying liver or gallbladder disorders)

-- In contrast, oral Vitamin K1 lowers the chance of VKDB but does not eliminate it entirely.
-Also, infants with underlying (and sometimes undetected) gallbladder or liver disorders may not be able to absorb the oral Vitamin K
+- In contrast, the typical 3-dose regimen of oral Vitamin K1 lowers the chance of VKDB but does not eliminate it entirely.
+Also, infants with underlying (and sometimes undetected) gallbladder or liver disorders may not be able to absorb the oral Vitamin K when it is given in a 3-dose regimen.
+To learn more about a more effective weekly dose of Vitamin K, see the section on “Weekly and Daily Dosing of Oral Vitamin K” below.

-One reason that other countries may use the oral version of UK is that mothers and infants either have prolonged hospital stays after birth, or they have nurses come to the home.
-This does not occur in the U.S., and if the oral version is used, the parents need a reminder to administer the follow-up doses, and someone needs to monitor that the infant does not spit it up.
-When oral Vitamin K is used it usually requires 3 doses (birth, 1 week, and 6 weeks), and the breakthrough cases of Vitamin K deficiency bleeding are often related to missing the final dose (Busfield, Samuel et al. 2013).
+One reason that other countries may use the oral version of Vitamin K is because mothers and infants usually receive home visits from nurses.
+Home care does not routinely occur in the U.S., and if the oral version is used, the parents need a reminder to administer the follow-up doses, and someone needs to monitor that the infant does not spit it up.
+When oral Vitamin K is used it requires at least 3 doses (birth, 1 week, and 6 weeks), and the breakthrough cases of Vitamin K deficiency bleeding are often related to missing the final dose (Busfield, Samuel et al. 2013).

 If all infants are born with low Vitamin K levels, is it really a deficiency or is this the natural design of human beings?